OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:70

-> Their heart is insensitive, like fat,
+> Their heart is unfeeling, like hardened fat,
 > But I delight in Your Law.

 ## Psalm 119:71

-> It is good for me that I was afflicted,
+> It is beneficial for me that I experienced hardship,
 > So that I may learn Your statutes.

 ## Psalm 119:72

-> The Law of Your mouth is better to me
+> The Law of Your mouth is more precious to me
 > Than thousands of gold and silver pieces.

 ---